 The site will have access from the east side of Lakehurst Circle.
 Lakehurst Circle is a two-lane neighborhood street that traverses north/southwest, connecting to Mosley Avenue to the north and serving as an access point to Admirals Cove Apartments.
 Mosley Avenue, also a two-lane neighborhood street, provides access to the commercial corridor Fifth Street to the east.
 Currently, Mosley Avenue extends south at the eastern edge of the Subject site; however, this road is not useable or currently open.
 During construction this extension will be converted to a new neighborhood north/south connector street, Mabuhay Street.
-The Subject has frontage along the south side of Mosley Avenue.
+The entire development has frontage along the south side of Mosley Avenue, while the Subject is set back, with frontage along the west side of Mabuhay Street (once constructed).